 Seoul, South Korea 04783

-(Includes two-day orientation on November 8 and 9 and final diploma ceremony on December 8.)
+(Includes two-day orientation on February 7 and 8 and final diploma ceremony the evening of March 8.)

-Module 3: Contextual Editing and Sequencing: November 26–30
+Module 3: Contextual Editing and Sequencing: February 25–March 1

 Class Size: 15 Students